Avril-Cui/concept_backend/design/concepts/RoutineLog/RoutineLog.md

             set session.start = current TimeStamp;
             set session.isActive as True

-    endSession(owner: User, session: Session)
+    endSession(owner: User, session: Session, isDone: Flag)
         requires:
-            session exists and is owned by owner and has isActive as True
+            session exists and is owned by owner and has isActive as True and has isDone as False
         effect:
             get the current TimeStamp;
             set session.end = current TimeStamp;
             set session.isActive as False;
+            set isDone as the given isDone flag;

     interruptSession(owner: User, session: Session, interruptReason: String)
         requires: